darrenjw/djwhacks/latex/streaming/djw-turing-content.md

 # Example application: pollution monitoring

-## The Urban Observatory
+## The Urban Observatory: `urbanobservatory.ac.uk`

-* The largest set of publicly available real time urban data in the UK --- web API, and also a "websocket" for real time data
+* The largest set of publicly available real time urban data in the UK --- web API (and also a *websocket* for real time data)
-* Temperature, rainfall and air quality sensors around the city
+* eg. Temperature, rainfall and air quality sensors around the city
 * Rainfall radar data
 * *Multivariate*, *spatial*, *temporal*, *irregularly observed*, *mixed modality* (eg. point and areal)

 ## Pollution mapping in real time

-* Pollution monitors are various (fixed) locations around the city
+* Pollution monitors at various (fixed) locations around the city
 * Measurements every few minutes from every sensor, but not on a fixed grid, and not temporally aligned across sensors
 * Would like to "nowcast" a spatially continuous map of pollution levels across the city, updated with each new observation